webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Abilities/Deer-in-the-Headlights.md

   - Ability/Tier/High
   - Ability/Pool/Intellect
   - Ability/Categories/Magic/Modern
-title: Deer in the Headlights
-collection: Abilities
-kind: Compendium
 ---

 ## Deer in the Headlights
 >**Enabler**
 When you cast an attack spell while driving, you can modify the spell as if you had applied two levels of Intellect Effort to it.
 Enabler.